sbansal-21/InfiniteVariance/README.md

 ---

 Thank you for visiting the Infinite Variance repository!
-Whether you're a mathematician, storyteller, or just curious about the intersection of these fields, we hope you find this project as fascinating as we do.
+Whether you're a mathematician, storyteller, or just curious about the intersection of these fields, we hope you find this project as fascinating as I do.